Nanoseb/ncTelegram/README.md

 ## Usage

-Before running `nctelegram` you have to launch `telegram-cli` in order to register you account (phone number and verification code).
+Before the first run of `nctelegram` you have to launch `telegram-cli` in order to register you account (phone number and verification code).

 An example of configuration file can be found in `/etc/ncTelegram.conf`, copy it to your personal folder before modifying it:
 ```